jekyll/jekyll-feed/README.md

 * `author` - The author of the post, e.g., "Dr. Jekyll".
 If none is given, feed readers will look to the feed author as defined in `_config.yml`.
 Like the feed author, this can also be an object or a reference to an author in `_data/authors.yml` (see below).

+* `description` - A short description of the post.

 ### Author information

 *TL;DR: In most cases, put `author: [your name]` in the document's front matter, for sites with multiple authors.
 If you need something more complicated, read on.*